auraphp/Aura.Filter/README.md

         $filter->addSoftRule('field', $filter::IS, 'creditCard');

 - `dateTime`: Validate the value as representing a date and/or time.
-Sanitize the value to a specified format, default `'Y-m-d H:i:s`.
+Sanitize the value to a specified format, default `'Y-m-d H:i:s'`.
 Usage (note that this is to sanitize, not validate):

         <?php